-All the evidence that you and the police supplied to the Independent Office for Police Conduct (IOPC) was looked at and we have made our decision.
+All the evidence that you and the police supplied to the Independent Office for Police Conduct (IOPC) was looked at when we made our decision.

 The outcome of your application for review can either be 'upheld' or 'not upheld' (see the glossary below for a definition of these terms).